OpenSlides/openslides-backend/docs/actions/meeting.import.md

 - The request user is assigned to the admin group.
 - meeting.is_active_in_organization_id is set.
 - It has to be checked, whether the organization.limit_of_meetings is unlimited(=0) or lower than the active meetings in organization.active_meeting_ids, if the new meeting is not archived (`is_active_in_organization_id` is set)
-- Search for users and if username, first-name, last-name and email are identical use this user instead creating a duplicate.
-Keep the data, including password, of the exiating user.
+- Search for users and if username, first-name, last-name and email are identical use this user instead of creating a duplicate.
+Keep the data, including password, of the existing user.
+- If a gender is already set for this user, it will not be updated.
+- Genders will be set to None if the corresponding gender does not exist.
 - Users, that still have to be duplicated:
   - Imported usernames will be checked for uniqueness and adjusted in the case of collisions.
   - All previously set user passwords will be replaced